Bhavan's College

-Bhavan's College is a college located in Andheri West, a neighborhood in western Mumbai, India.
+Bhavan's College is a college located near Azad Nagar Metro Station in Andheri West, a neighborhood in western Mumbai, India.
 It was established in 1946, a year before India gained independence from the British in 1947.
 K. M. Munshi was the founding president of the college.

 Bhavan's College is a part of the Bharatiya Vidya Bhavan.
 The college is built upon 45 acre of land and has volleyball and basketball courts, football pitches, a botanical garden, a lake, a nature adventure centre, and a Lord Shiva temple within the campus.
+It shares its campus with the S.P.
+Jain Institute of Management & Research.
 It primarily offers higher secondary (junior college) and undergraduate (bachelor's) courses.
 There a few postgraduate and PhD programs too.
+It also include various types of fest, games,curricular activity etc.